127001pl/Netapp-Ontapsimulator/README.md

 ![image](https://user-images.githubusercontent.com/115875629/208492704-d3be131b-ef8b-4ff3-8ec3-2b214c2fe4da.png)

-11. Convert and import all four .vmdk files as disks to the newly created VM.
+11. Convert and import all four .vmdk files as disks to the newly created VM (here VM ID is 101 and this ID has to be the same as the provided ID in 'qm disk' command).
 Please do it one by one to keep the order of original disks:

 ```
 qm disk import 101 vsim-NetAppDOT-simulate-disk1.vmdk local-lvm -format qcow2